Edwin Boring: Psychological organizations, conferences, and committees

 In 1919–1922 Boring served as secretary of the American Psychological Association while James McKeen Cattell was president.
 The two men were both very passionate about their work and often clashed as a result.
 In 1928, Boring became president of the American Psychological Association.

 Even with Boring's influence on the field of psychology, he influenced other disciplines as well.
-In 1945, he was elected as the chairman of the Publications Committee of the American Philosophical Society.
+In 1945, he was elected as the chairman of the Publications Committee of the American Philosophical Society, of which he was a member.
+He was also a member of the American Academy of Arts and Sciences and the United States National Academy of Sciences.

 In 1945, Robert M. Yerkes asked Boring to join his Survey and Planning Committee, designed to bring psychologists together to discuss issues regarding the war and the role psychologists could play during wartime to help provide services to the country.
 Boring suggested uniting the American Psychological Association and the Association for Applied Psychology and all other societies that were willing.
 It was an influential move that restructured the American Psychological Association into what it is today.
 The Intersociety Constitutional Convention was formed and first met in 1943.
 Boring was the first chairman of this Intersociety.

 In 1966, Division 26, the Division for the History of Psychology, of the American Psychological Association was formed.
 During its formation, the Division 26 members made a gesture to honor Boring for his tremendous contribution as a historian of psychology.
 Boring declined to run for president and was made "honorary president" (p.
 308) of the Division as an acknowledgment of his work.
 He was then asked to introduce the first elected president, Robert I. Watson, at the first official meeting, but old age prevented Boring from making the trip.
 He introduced him by a written statement he mailed, read by John A. Popplestone.
 In this speech, Boring made jokes that he was the ghost of history's past, a comment that was echoed by his voice being present without his body.